jonathan-chin/mec-cs/2023-summer/slides/01-intro-and-html.md

 ---

-# Fail Safe vs Fail Danger
+# Fail Tolerant vs Fail Strict

 - web technologies are generally `fail tolerant`; if there is an error, they will try to continue as best they can
 - other technologies can be `fail strict`; if there is an error, they will stop or abort. languages like C++ are `fail strict`